Harry-Yates/Harry-Yates/README.md

 San José 20° 🌧️ · Stockholm 4° ☁️

 # 20°
-🌧️ **This afternoon, light drizzle with minimal accumulation, sunset at 5:18 PM.**
+🌧️ **This afternoon, light drizzle with minimal accumulation.
+Golden hour for ~45 mins.**

 **↑** 24° **↓** 18° · Tomorrow: 🌧️ 27°
 Week: ▁▆▆▆▄▆█ (24° to 28°)